Works with Alexa Local Connection Requirements

-- Your product must support the
+- Your product must have a valid Matter

 If your product connects to Alexa by using the Zigbee protocol, your product must meet the following requirements before you apply for WWA certification.
 For more details about the Zigbee protocol, see Zigbee Alliance Developer Resources.